Tanglewood, Houston: Public schools

 Tanglewood's public schools are operated by the Houston Independent School District.
 The community is within Trustee District VII, represented by Harvin C. Moore as of 2008.

 Tanglewood is zoned to Briargrove Elementary School (in Briargrove) and Tanglewood Middle School (formerly Grady Middle School.
 The land that Tanglewood Middle School sits on was donated by a Tanglewood developer.
 High school students are zoned to Margaret Long Wisdom High School (formerly Robert E. Lee High School) and may choose to attend Lamar High School or Westside High Schools.
 Even though several wealthier neighborhoods such as Tanglewood and Briargrove are primarily zoned to Wisdom, As of 2010 parents there prefer to send their children to Lamar, Westside, private high schools, or charter high schools.

 Residents of the Briargrove Elementary School attendance zone may apply for the Briarmeadow Charter School.

 The HISD board voted to rename Grady to Tanglewood in 2016.

 Mark White Elementary School is scheduled to open in August 2016.
 Residents of the Briargrove Elementary zone, along with those of the Pilgrim, Piney Point, and Emerson zones, will be allowed to apply to this school.

 The T.H.
 Rogers School, an alternative K-8 school for gifted and talented students, deaf students, and multiply impaired students, is nearby Tanglewood.
 In 1982 T. H. Rogers, which previously served as a neighborhood middle school, was converted into a magnet school due to low enrollment.
 Uptown residents were rezoned to Revere Middle School, but complaints from neighborhood parents that stated that Revere was too far resulted in the re-opening of Grady as a middle school in 1992.

 Private schools

 St. Michael School, a Roman Catholic K-8 school that is a part of the Archdiocese of Galveston-Houston, is in the area.

 Al-Hadi School of Accelerative Learning, a private K-12 Islamic school, is in the area.

 Strake Jesuit College Preparatory and Saint Agnes Academy are in the Sharpstown area, southwest of Tanglewood.
 Saint Thomas High School is east of Tanglewood, a lot closer than Strake Jesuit.

-Other nearby private schools include St. John's School in the Upper Kirby district of Houston and The Kinkaid School in Piney Point Village.
+Other nearby private schools include St. John's School in the Upper Kirby district of Houston, The Kinkaid School in Piney Point Village and Awty International School in Spring Branch.